IreneFerri/TFM/README.md

       'wl_N100.png' (A comparison of the results obtained for N=100 with the 'dos_mean.py' and the second Wang-Landau program)

  *  'Scripts'
-      'ln_g.gnu' (For the output visualization) Change the filename and 'N = 10' for the desired size
+      'ln_g.gnu' (For the output visualization of the first Wang-Landau code) Change the filename and 'N = 10' for the desired size
+      'ln_g_N14_a0.2.gnu' and 'ln_g_N100_a0.2.gnu' (For the output visualization of the second Wang-Landau code) Each one is specific for a size N and it selects the appropiate yrange so the figure can be observed.

+      'dos_ln_g_N14_a0.2.gnu' and 'dos_ln_g_N100_a0.2.gnu' (For the output visualization of the python code)

 COMPILING INSTRUCTIONS (from local folder 'Code'): ------------------------------------------------

 gfortran -g -fcheck=all -Wall -fbacktrace module.f90 main.f90 r1279.o ran2.o secs.o -o main.exe

-./main.exe (execution)
+./main.exe (execution)  (Same for main_2.f90)

-The output is a .csv file with 2 columns.
+The outputs are  .csv files with 2 columns.
 The first one are the energy bins, and the second one correspond to the logarithm of the states density corresponding to the given energy.